urasia/ansible-hetzner/README.md

 The following ``autosetup`` file  will be used by default.
 Modify ``roles/provision-hetzner/templates/autosetup`` or create your own and set ``{{ hetzner_autosetup_file }}``.
  Further details regarding the file can be found at [Hetzner in the wiki](https://wiki.hetzner.de/index.php/Installimage/en#autosetup).
+Also It can be modified through variable files. ``roles/vars/main.yml ``

 ```
 DRIVE1 /dev/sda